anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

 ```
 node echo.js --jsonRpc=<value> --privKey=<value> --msg=<value>
 ```
-this time you should get a result that looks something like:
+If all goes well, this should be your result:

 ```
 Current balance: 609999999993928805